KeannaRowchan/KeannaRowchan/README.md

-# Hi there 👋
+# Hi I'm Keanna 👋

-### About Me

-My name is Keanna, I am a graduate student at Queen's University in the psychology department, specalizing in Cognitive Neuroscience.
+I'm a first year M.Sc.
+Psychology student at Queen's Univeristy in the Cognitive Neuroscience department.
+My research interests revolve around using fMRI as a tool for understanding the neural mechanisms behind learning and memory.

 ### Education

-**Bachelor's of Art's Honours in Psychology at Queen's University** - September 2018 to April 2022

-**Master's of Science in Psychology, Cognitive Neuroscience** - September 2022 to present
+**Bachelor's of Art's Honours in Psychology at Queen's University: September 2018 to April 2022** **Master's of Science in Psychology, Cognitive Neuroscience: September 2022 to present**

 ### Research Experience